 See our fees and payment options.

 Allow at least 21 days for us to process your application.
-Your application includes the Australian Cultural Awareness Assessment.
+Your application must include the Australian Cultural Awareness Assessment.

 Australian Cultural Awareness Assessment